🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $$ \mu = \mu_B \int m(\mathbf{r}) d\mathbf{r} $$

-# INCAR file to set up spin-polarized calculation in VASP
+# INCAR file to set up a spin-polarized calculation in VASP

 def create_magnetic_incar(system_name='Fe', initial_magmom=2.0):